 WOODY: Everyone looked around and thought, ‘Well, where now?’
 What are you expected to do when you’ve been in one of the biggest bands in Britain?
 I was 25 and my career was over – and I hadn’t even started my life!
-There were some dire days.
-I remember thinking, ‘What am I gonna do?’
+It was a dodgy period because I honestly didn’t know where I was going.
+There were some dire days and I remember thinking, ‘What am I gonna do?’
 Drumming was all I knew.

 CHRIS: I went through a period of saying I was ex-Madness, but you’re not; you never are, until the day you die.